We recently received an update from our insurance company informing us of some added services to our plan.

 2. Make Work Social

-For instance, create a lunchroom or lounge that is inviting and makes it easy for employees to have a meal together, chat, or simply hang out.
+For instance, create an inviting lunchroom or lounge that allows employees to have a meal together, chat, or simply hang out.

 3. Enable Financial Literacy